-- 1/2 tsp coarse salt (or to taste)
+- ½ teaspoon coarse salt (or to taste)

-- 1/2 tsp black pepper freshly ground
+- ½ teaspoon black pepper, freshly ground

-- 1/2 tsp baking soda (optional; see Recipe Note #2)
+- ½ teaspoon baking soda (optional; see Recipe Note #2)

 - 3 cups cubed bread (from a rustic, crusty loaf like a boule)

-- 4 tbsp olive oil extra virgin
+- 4 tablespoon olive oil, extra virgin

-- 1 tbsp seasoning mix
+- 1 tablespoon seasoning mix

-- 1/2 tsp black pepper freshly ground
+- ½ teaspoon black pepper, freshly ground

-Preheat oven to 375º F.
+- Preheat oven to 375º F.

-After 20 minutes, run the soup through a coarse-mesh strainer, pressing firmly on the solids and scraping the bottom of the strainer (or see Recipe Note #3).
+- After 20 minutes, run the soup through a coarse-mesh strainer, pressing firmly on the solids and scraping the bottom of the strainer (or see Recipe Note #3).
 Pour the strained soup back into the pot and bring back up to temperature before serving with the croutons.

-Spread the bread cubes over a cooling rack set into a foil-lined baking sheet.
+- Spread the bread cubes over a cooling rack set into a foil-lined baking sheet.
 Bake until golden and crispy, about 15 minutes.

-Cool the croutons and use for soups and salads.
+- Cool the croutons and use for soups and salads.
 Keep any leftovers frozen in an airtight ziploc back for later use.